VaibhavKansagara/xapian-gsoc-proposal/proposal.rst

 Week-6 July 1-July 8

-Fix the issues discussed above and likely many more in xapian-evaluation module.
+Understand more about bindings and related code.
+Add binding support for various languages.

 Week-7 July 8-July 15

-Fix the issues discussed above and likely many more in xapian-evaluation module(continued).
-Also fix other known issues or tickets.
+Add binding support for various languages(continued).
+Start the implementation-review-change cycle.

 Week-8 July 15-July 22

-Start Adding binding support for various languages.
+Add binding support for various languages(continued).
+Make it ready to get merged into the master.
+Write example code in python,java etc.
+Write Docuementation for example code.

 Phase 2 Evaluation

 Week-9 July 22-July 29

-Finish Adding binding support for various languages.
+Fix the issues discussed above and likely many more in xapian-evaluation module.

 Week-10 July 29-August 5

-Add support for database backend to track the length of the fields.
+Start discussing the implementation of adding support for the database backend.
+Fix the issues discussed above and likely many more in xapian-evaluation module(continued).
+Also fix other known issues or tickets.

 Week-11 August 5-August 12

-Implement Linear regression combining the scores of different rankers.
+Add support for letor in xapian-evaluation and test the performance of xapian-letor against standard benchmark datasets.
+Buffer period for any remaining work in xapian-evaluation.
+Also carry the discussion of the implementation of adding support for the database backend

 Week-12 August 12-August 19

-Write test for Linear regression and documentation for linear regression.
+Add support for database backend to track the length of the fields.

 Week-13 August 19-August 26

+Add support for database backend to track the length of the fields(continued).
+Make sure the code get's merged.
 Buffer period for any remaining work.

 Phase 3 Evaluation.